Anthropology and ArchaeologyFind a programme

 Globalisation: We discover how the movement of people, ideas and objects has an impact on continuity and change, from the Neolithic to the present day.

-Graduates from our department go on to work in diverse professional contexts, including higher education and research, museums, the heritage sector, international development, NGOs and policy-making organisations.
+Graduates from our department go on to work in diverse professional contexts, including higher education and research, museums, the heritage sector, government, public and private sector organisations, international development, NGOs, and policy-making organisations.

-Dr Neil Carrier, (Lecturer in Social Anthropology), drug trade and use; East Africa and its diaspora; economic anthropology; migration and diaspora
+Dr Neil Carrier, (Lecturer in Social Anthropology), colonial photography and archives; drug trade and use; East Africa and its diaspora; economic anthropology; migration and diaspora

 Dr Lucy Cramp, (Senior Lecturer), adoption of farming; archaeological science; diet and social identity; organic residue analysis of artefacts; Roman Britain; subsistence strategies

 Professor Richard Evershed, (Professor), analysis of organic residues in ancient pottery and artefacts; archaeological chemistry; prehistoric origin of dairying